 Catherine Adams (Department of History, SUNY-Geneseo)

 Taylor Stoermer, (Museum Studies Program, Johns Hopkins University)

 Michelle Finn (Rochester Deputy City Historian)

-Amie Alden, (Livingston County Historian)
+Amie Alden, (Livingston County Historian, retired)

 Kevin White (Indigenous Studies, University of Toronto)